 Visit Fushimi Inari Shrine, remarkable for its 10,000 vermilion torii gates.
 Continue to Nara, a relaxed and charming town virtually untouched by the ravages of modernity.
 Home to many archetypal pieces of early art and architecture, stroll through Nara Park to Todaiji Temple, meeting the resident sika deer en-route, before exploring Isuien Garden.

-The holy mountain of Koyasan is home to over 100 monasteries nestled in a valley enclosed by peaks said to resemble a lotus flower.
-Arguably the most sacred mountain in all of Japan, Koyasan is the heart of Shingon Buddhism and the resting place of Japan's best known Buddhist, known as both Kukai and Kobo Daishi.
-Wander around Okunoin '“ a vast cemetery of 200,000 stupas and enjoy the tranquillity and spectacular views as you discover Kongobuji Temple and the Garan Temple Complex.
-Later, continue to Osaka.
+The holy mountain of Koyasan is home to a cluster of over a hundred monasteries nestled in a valley enclosed by peaks said to resemble a lotus flower.
+Full of atmosphere, savour the tranquillity and spectacular views as you discover Kongobu-ji Temple and the Garan Temple complex before wandering around Okunoin '“ a vast forest cemetery of 200,000 stupas.
+Continue on to Osaka.

 Fly to New Zealand, arriving home the same or following day.
 (B)